An Analytical Formula for Gravitational Faraday Rotation in the ADM Split of Spacetime: Conclusions

 \section{Conclusions}

 A continuum of Eulerian observers along the trajectory of a photon can individually measure an instantaneous rate of polarization rotation with respect to a local frame of reference.
 The reference screen dyad is governed by Fermi-Walker rotation about the local spatial wave vector instead of the photon trajectory.
 Path integration then quantifies the accumulation of GFR.
 Within the ADM split of Kerr spacetime, these Eulerian spotters have zero angular momentum and, from their perspective, the rotation of the polarization of light relative to FW frames is due to the frame dragging deformation of the hypersurface, completely characterized by its extrinsic curvature.
-When applied to a closed trajectory\cite{Lusk_Parvin_2025}, this allows a single stationary observer to compare a measured polarization holonomy with theoretical prediction.
+When applied to a specially engineered, closed trajectory, it should be possible for a single Eulerian observer to compare a measured polarization holonomy with theoretical prediction.

 The rate of GFR is formulated using a Shift Dyad, $\{\ebetaonevec, \ebetatwovec\}$, for which $\ebetatwovec \,\,{\scriptstyle \propto}\, \,\khatvec\cross\betavec$.
 The spatial gradient of the shift vector then has a component which produces a differential rotation of the screen basis about the foliation normal.
 This distills into an exact, closed-form rate of GFR proportional to the $K_{\grave 1 \grave 2}$--component of the extrinsic curvature in our bespoke frame.
 Such a curvature-based formulation offers an Eulerian perspective on GFR that is complementary to the more standard gravitomagnetic perception of a Lagrangian ghost within the threading (1+3) split of spacetime.